indexexchange/b-real-time-adapter/README.md

 We have provided a very basic validation schema based off of the example `mockPartnerConfig.js` object found in the `spec/support` directory for testing (refer to the [Testing](#testing) section for the testing structure).

-Once you have file this file out, you can continue to actually writing your module!
+Once you have filled this file out, you can continue to actually writing your module!

 ### Step 1: Partner Configuration (`b-real-time-htb.js`)
 This section involves setting up the general partner configuration such as name, default pricing strategy as well as the general format of incoming/outgoing bids for the adapter.
 Please fill out all of the keys inside the `__profile` variable.

 * <u>partnerId</u> - This is simply the name of our module, generally if your module is a bidder the name will end with Htb.
 * <u>namespace</u> - Should be the same as partnerId, it is the namespace that is used internally to store all of variables/functions related to your module, i.e. adResponseCallbacks.
-* <u>statsId</u> - A three character unique identifier used for analytics.
+* <u>statsId</u> - A unique identifier used for analytics.
 * <u>version</u> - If this is the first iteration of your module, please leave this field at 2.0.0.
 * <u>targetingType</u> - The targeting type of your bidder, the default is slot for slot level targeting but could also be page.
 * <u>enabledAnalytics</u> - The analytics that the wrapper will track for the module. requestTime is the only currently supported analytic, which records different times around when bid requests occur.